mxrxdxn/toybox/README.md

 | --domain=mysite.com                  | mysite.com          | No (Yes when on multisite WordPress)             | When using Toybox on a WordPress multisite, you must tell WordPress which domain you are using so that it can connect to the correct database. |
 | --fieldgroup / -g "Field Group Name" | "My Block Settings" | No (prompts for the field group if not provided) | The name of the field group to export.                                                                                                         |
 | --location / -l                      |                     | No                                               | Export all field groups that have been assigned to the block.                                                                                  |

+## Snippets
+Toybox ships with a built-in snippets feature.
+The idea of snippets is they are individual pieces of code that you want to load as part of the theme that don't need to be built into the theme core.
+As you may want these on different hooks or filters, they don't load on a particlar hook, and instead load during the theme's `boot()` method.

+To create a snippet, put your code into a PHP file in the `snippets` directory.
+Be sure to use WordPress' `add_action` or `add_filter` (or another such function) with an appropriate priority to avoid adding unnecessary overhead to every page load.